Irana06/duchess-atelier/README.md

 The illustration should closely follow the **provided reference image** in pose, mood, and composition.

 ## Composition
-- Bust / half-body (chest to head)
+- Bust / half-body (stomach to head)
 - Sitting pose implied
 - Focus on head, shoulders, and owl
 - Clean and logo-friendly